How to use this Database

 • The Australian Government, which provided grant funding through the Department of Veterans Affairs’ Anzac Centenary Local Grants program, for Educational Projects to the SJM (NSW), QJBD/QAJEX (Qld), JCCWA/WAJEX (WA), JCCSA (SA), HHC (Tas) and ACTJC (ACT), facilitated by the CoAJP.

-• Individual and Organisation Donors to the CoAJP, as page 354 of Jewish Anzacs.
+• Individual and Organisation Donors to the CoAJP, as given on page 354 of Jewish Anzacs.

 • Charles Aronson (SJM, NAJEX, NSWJWM & AJHS) for assistance with collaboration.